pratikgk45/Auto-Test-Case-Checker/README.md

 Note the number at the end, 1155, which we shall be using in the following commands.

 * Run './gen.sh'
 * It will ask you contest ID, number of problems and test case import flag value.
-Enter these space-separated 3 integer values and Enter.
-For this contest, Contest ID is 1155 and number of problems is 6.
+Enter these 3 space-separated integer values and execute.
-* By doing this you are creating folder with those many .cpp files and test case folder.
+*  For this contest, Contest ID is 1155 and number of problems is 6.
+By doing this you are creating folder with those many .cpp files and test case folder.
 * __If you are creating folder before the contest__ :
 	- Number of problems will be specified in the respective blog of contest.
 	- Contest ID can be seen in URL by clicking on contest registrants list link https://codeforces.com/contestRegistrants/1155 (list of people registered for contest, it is always present in rightmost column in contests lists https://codeforces.com/contests).